MaryRichelle/weird-JavaScript/README.md

 When you click a button (or perform any other event-triggering action) in a web page, the browser follows the event propagation phases.
 The click event goes through the capturing phase, then the target phase (where the actual click occurred), and finally, the bubbling phase.

 During the bubbling phase, event listeners attached to the elements involved in the event (including the target and its ancestors) have the opportunity to respond to the event.
-This is where you can capture the response of the click event by attaching event listeners to relevant elements.
+This is where you can capture the response of the click event by attaching event listeners to relevant elements. technical term of this behavior is called event delegation
 | Capturing    | Targeting       | bubbling   |
 | ---------    |----------       |----------  |
 |⬇️first div  | ➡️button *Click!* |⬆️ button |